Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Against the Titans, Burkhead's 14.7 rushing yards per game over his three career matchups are 36.8 fewer than his over/under in Sunday's game.
+- In his three career matchups against them, Burkhead has averaged 14.7 rushing yards per game versus the Titans, 33.8 fewer than his over/under in Sunday's game.

-- In three games against the Titans Burkhead has not rushed for a touchdown.
+- Burkhead, in three matchups versus the Titans, has not run for a TD.

 - Note: Burkhead's stats vs. Titans date back to 2016.

-- Burkhead will go up against a Titans squad that allows 85.9 rushing yards per game and is the NFL's second-ranked rush defense.
+- The Titans allow 85.9 yards per game on the ground, the NFL's second-ranked rush defense.

-- The Texans are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this season).
+- This year the Titans are ranked 12th in the NFL in rushing touchdowns allowed (14).

 Recent Performances

-- In last week's matchup against the 49ers, Burkhead carried the ball 16 times for 47 yards.
+- Against the 49ers last week, Burkhead rushed 16 times for 47 yards.

-- In his last three games, Burkhead has rushed for 237 yards on 54 carries (79.0 ypg), with two touchdowns.
+- Burkhead has 237 yards on 54 carries (79.0 ypg) with two rushing touchdowns over his last three games.

 Burkhead's Houston Teammates